aranja/tux/docs/README.md

 Then open [http://localhost:5000/](http://localhost:5000/) to see your app.

 When you're ready to deploy to production, run `npm run build` to build production bundles, then `npm run serve` to serve those bundles.
-If you don't need SSR, you can ship `build/static` to your favorite HTTP server.
+If you don't need SSR, you can ship `build/static` to your favourite HTTP server.

-## Addons

-Addons serve to integrate different tools and libraries into Tux.

-* react-router-web
+### What you get

+* React app with server side rendering.
+* Modern Babel compilation supporting ES modules, last 2 major browser versions \(Node.js 6.9+\), async functions, dynamic imports, JSX and object rest spread syntax.
+* Webpack loaders for importing HTML, CSS, images, icons, and fonts.
+* Environment variables to detect BROWSER, SERVER and ADMIN builds and remove unused code.
+* Automatic and overridable creation of the HTML page using the [React Document](https://www.npmjs.com/package/react-document) component.
-* react-async-bootstrapper
+* Development:
+  * Webpack Dev Server during development.
+  * Excellent error handling during development.
+See stack traces with code snippets in the browser.
+  * Hot Module Replacement support with React Hot Loader.
+  * Hot reload on server.
-* react-helmet
+* Production
+  * Tree-shaking to create smaller bundle.
+  * Production-optimised bundles with Babili minification and easy chunking.
+  * Use environment variables to remove server dependencies in browser build.
+  * Extracted css in production builds.
+  * Long term browser caching with automatic cache invalidation.

+The following features \(and more\) are just an add-on away, properly configured for SSR.

-* react-jobs
+* React Router v4.
+* Async components with code splitting.
-* react-async-component
+* Data fetching.
+* React Helmet to configure meta tags for better SEO.
-* styled-components
+* CSS in JS.
+* Integrated admin for headless CMS data.

+## How tux works

+Your `src/app.js` file defines a series of middlewares that compile and run differently on browser and server.
+The last middleware usually returns the main app component while previous middlewares wrap it or influence how it is rendered.
+Here are some examples of things middlewares can do:

+* Wrap your app with a Provider component, eg BrowserRouter in the browser and StaticRouter on the server.
+* Pre-render the app, eg to fetch data that is needed for initial render.
+* Track rendered components, styles and chunks.

+Middlewares can add tags to the html [Document](https://github.com/aranja/react-document) on the server.
+They can also write data into a script tag and use it for the first render in the browser.

+## Installing add-ons

-Each addon has specific instructions, but usually they amount to these steps:
+Add-ons serve to integrate different tools and libraries into Tux.
+Each add-on has specific instructions, but usually they amount to these steps:

 ### 1. Install

-Use npm to install the addon as well as any peer dependencies.
+Use npm to install the add-on as well as any peer dependencies.

 ```bash
 npm install --save @tux/styled-components styled-components